preciousInquig/random-repositories/README.md

 # Random Repositories

-This repository is a collection of my old school projects.
+This repository is a collection of my old projects that was created for fun and entertainment.
 Instead of keeping them in separate repos, I moved them here for better organization and reference.

 ## Purpose